Grading and Graded Evaluations

 - If a student believes the tardiness resulted from a legitimate and unforeseen event, that student has two choices on how to proceed:

-- The student may go to the testing site and take the examination in whatever time remains for that examination – extended time will not be given, even if the tardiness is later excused.
+- For written exams, the student may go to the testing site and take the examination in whatever time remains for that examination – extended time will not be given, even if the tardiness is later excused.

 - The student may inform the Course Director as soon as possible with the appropriate absence form, and preferably prior to the exam, for a determination as to whether the tardiness is, indeed, representative of an excused absence.